jurtasun/rcds_intro_nextflow/chapter1/README.md

 }
 ```

 We can modify this a little.
-Inside the loop, conditional statements (`if`, `else`) can be used to apply logic to each value-filtering even numbers and printing a special message for numbers divisible by 4.
+Inside the loop, conditional statements (`if`, `else`) can be used to apply logic to each value, filtering even numbers and printing a specific message for some values.
+For instance, numbers divisible by 4.
 These are foundational tools for controlling flow in any `Groovy` (or `Nextflow`) script.

 Edit the script to do the following:
 - Declares a variable name and age.